 But from the musical side too, this evening made the heart of every opera lover beat faster.
 Above all, we loved the fantastic Anja Harteros, who has not only the look of a Maria Callas, but also a voice which seems made for the role of Elisabetta.
 Her perfectly focused soprano has now seamlessly integrated the darker colours gained in recent years.
 Her voice sounds wonderfully free, open and natural.
 And the effortless, almost casual, perfection with which she copes with all the vocal challenges does not diminish her emotional intensity.
 Her interpretation of the role was so touching that after her big aria “S’ancor si piange in cielo” one wished to hear the whole aria again.
 The audience responded with an ovation.
 Brava!

 The other singers did not leave much to be desired.
-One must say that Ramon Vargas was the weakest on this evening.
-His bright and clear tenor delivered quite beautiful moments, but one hears the tiredness after three hours, so he was often overshadowed by the rest of this grand ensemble.
+Ramon Vargas gave a stellar performance as Carlos with an amazing stamina until the last act of that rather long evening.
 Peter Mattei offers a sterling balance of voice, acting and stage magnetism in this protean role.
 His lyric sound is mellow and buttery, meltingly sweet in seductive moments.
 Posa’s aria in the third act was certainly one of the highlights of this evening.
 René Pape delivers the heated duet with the Grand Inquisitor with true Bel Canto artistry.
 His King Philip makes it clear from the first moment that he undertakes his office with great psychological reservations: anxiety and conscience pursue this man mercilessly.
 Pape avoids the mighty bas-reliefs, with which other great role model singers still score points.
 This brings out the man behind the façade of the dictator, enriching the interpretation with a moving new facet.
 A fantastic house debut brought us Marina Prudenskaya as Eboli, and an interpretation which is characterized by veracity and emotional power.
 Her dramatic mezzo gives Eboli the necessary fine-tuning and her aria “O don fatale” got thunderous applause from the audience – well deserved.
 Rafael Siwek follows in the footsteps of a Matti Salminen.
 His roaring bass is made for the Grand Inquisitor.

 A fantastic chorus (rehearsed by Ernst Raffelsberger) and a high-powered orchestra, conducted by Fabio Luisi, rounded the evening off.
 He conducted with great precision and managed to make this popular opera something even more special.
 The audience in the opera house rewarded the performers with ovations and loud cheers for an evening of opera of the highest class.